Unfortunately, we are no strangers to dealing with severe side effects and adverse drug reactions in dogs.

-Most common side effects of any oral medications are digestive disturbances because it is the digestive system that has to process and absorb them.
+The most common side effects of any oral medications are digestive disturbances because the digestive system has to process and absorb them.

 Drugs are like carpet bombing—there will be casualties.
-The day when scientists develop medications that will do only what they are intended to is yet to come.
+However, the day when scientists develop medications that will do only what they are intended to is yet to come.
 By then, though, we might find a completely different, better way of healing.

 The need to medicate

 There was a time when I didn’t think twice about it.
 A veterinarian prescribed medication, I gave it.
-I figured that if there was something else I should know, they would tell me.
-How often does your veterinarian educate about potential side effects of the drugs they prescribed?
+I figured that they would tell me if there was something else I should know.
+How often does your veterinarian educate about the potential side effects of the prescribed drugs?

 Common side effects

-For a long time, we didn’t have any problems with meds, other than upset stomach or diarrhea.
+We didn’t have any problems with meds for a long time, other than an upset stomach or diarrhea.

 The top common side effects of veterinary medications include: